shreyabhakta/CS4389-Project/README.txt

 ******* SIGNATURE ************

-(1) to create the public and private keys, run `generateKeys.py` (2) to sign a file with the owner's private key and verifies the signature with the owners public key, run `hash.py` (3) to verify if the signature is valid or not, run `verifySignature.py`
+(1) to create the public and private keys, run 'generateKeys.py' (2) to sign a given file with the owner's private key and verifying the signature using owner's public key, run 'hashing.py' (3) to verify if the owner's signature is valid or not, run 'verifySignature.py'

 Languages : python3